jacintak/jacintak.github.io/README.md

+# site metadata

 This is my GitHub site where I am documenting the code for my research.
+It is locally rendered using `rmarkdown` and pushed to GitHub (sorry `bookdown`).
+_site.yml details the html layout and base theme.
+Modifications to the base theme are detailed in styles.css

+***

 # About me
 I'm a environmental physiologist with an interest in how species are adapted to and respond to their physical environment.
 I look at these questions using field, experimental and computational modelling approaches, preferably within a theroteical framework.